autonomous1/ssh_tunnel_proxy/README.md

 # ssh_tunnel_proxy
 Initiate a ssh reverse tunnel proxy with forwarding ports

-ssh_tunnel_proxy can function as a stand-alone api, nodejs command line script or part of an electron_js app.
-To establish a ssh tunnel proxy a keypair is generated on the client and stored in the system keychain.

-If a ngrok api key is provided the ngrok api endpoint method is invoked to obtain the hostport of the tunnel.
-A list of port forwards is provided to the connect_api function and ports validated to restrict connections to system ports on the remote host to a set of pre-defined ports such as http,https.
-After establishing a ssh connection to the remote server, local proxy port forwards are opened.
-If the connection is interrupted then the ssh_connect method will attempt to re-establish the connection.
+ssh_tunnel_proxy can function as a stand-alone api, nodejs command line script or as part of an electron_js app.
+To setup a ssh tunnel, parameters are suppled for host, port, authentication and a list of proxy ports.
+If a ngrok api key is provided the host and port of the ngrok tunnel are obtained.
+A list of port forwards is provided and is validated to restrict connections to system ports on the remote host to a list of pre-defined ports such as http or https.
+After establishing a ssh connection on the remote server, local proxy port forwards are opened.
+If the connection is interrupted or connection errors occur, attempts are made re-establish the tunnel.

 Example command line usage: